Cheddar Beer Bread is an easy quick bread that is delicious along so many meals and makes great sandwiches with leftovers.

-- 3 cups self rising flour (see note above)
+- 3 cups self rising flour (or substitute in notes)

 - 2 tablespoons sugar